-How To Quickly Search For Words On A Web Page In Any Browser On Windows 11/10
+How To Search For Words On A Page - Quickly Search For Words Using Different Platforms

 There is no doubt that we spend the majority of our time online, whether it is for business or personal reasons.There is a lot of material out there on the internet, but you may have to sift through it in order to get your task done.

 You're always scouring the internet for relevant terms and phrases to help you find what you're looking for.The time it takes to look up a term on a page may be significantly reduced by doing a search for that word.

 If you want to find a certain term on a web page or website, you have a few options depending on the kind of computer you have.As a result, utilizing these search capabilities and shortcuts to identify certain terms or phrases may speed up your browsing experience.

 Using keyboard shortcuts, browser controls, or even Google, you may quickly look up a term on a web page or site.Step by step instructions are provided below on how to search for words on a page.

 How To Search For a Word On a Web Page

 - Start your iPhone or iPad's Safari browser

 - Find the page you want to search on.

 - Tap the address bar and type in the text you want to find.